 If you are going out on Mississippi Street, head to Quaintrelle.
 The vegetable-heavy establishment is all about the cauliflower, radishes, beets and onions.
 Whether you go all in or add on a rib-eye, the healthy and colorful dinner will hit the spot.

-Day 2 Waterfalls, Lakes & Mountains
+Day Two: Waterfalls, Lakes, and Mountains

 As you enjoy your breakfast to begin day two, save some room so you can enjoy the wares at the Portland Saturday Market.
 Held every weekend from March to Christmas Eve, the vibrant City Market presents over 150 vendors selling the freshest produce, sweet treats, arts and craft along with fantastic live entertainment.
 Having run annually since 1974, the market is the place to be on a weekend morning in Portland.